richmahn/en_tn/rom/11/intro.md

 ##### "Did God reject his people?
 May it never be" #####

 Whether Israel (the physical descendants of Abraham, Isaac and Jacob) has a future in the plans of God, or if they have been replaced in the plans of God by the church, is a major theological issue in Chapters 9-11.
 This phrase is an important part of this section of Romans.
 It seems to indicate that Israel remains distinct from the church.
 Not all scholars arrive at this conclusion.
 Despite their currently rejecting Jesus as their Messiah, Israel has not exhausted the grace and mercy of God.
-(See: [[rc://en/tw/dict/bible/kt/christ]], [[rc://en/tw/dict/bible/kt/grace]] and [[rc://en/tw/dict/bible/kt/mercy]])
+(See: [[rc://en/tw/dict/bible/kt/christ]] and [[rc://en/tw/dict/bible/kt/grace]] and [[rc://en/tw/dict/bible/kt/mercy]])

 ## Links: ##